The Best VPNs for Linux 2024

 NordVPN, ExpressVPN, and Surfshark were our top picks as the best VPNs for Linux.
 However, we did test a few other VPN providers with Linux if you're still looking at alternatives:

-• CyberGhost: CyberGhost is one of the cheapest VPNs available, which is especially valuable due to its vast server network.
-It offers more than 10,000 servers in over 100 countries as well as servers optimized for streaming, gaming, and torrenting.
+• CyberGhost: CyberGhost is one of the cheapest VPNs available, and its vast server network makes it especially valuable.
+It offers servers optimized for streaming, gaming, and torrenting.

 Get CyberGhost | Read Our CyberGhost Review

-• Private Internet Access: PIA was a close runner-up, using strong encryption, secure VPN protocols, and relatively fast speeds.
+• Private Internet Access: PIA was a close runner-up.
+It uses strong encryption, secure VPN protocols, and relatively fast speeds.
 Similar to Surfshark, it also offers unlimited simultaneous connections, making it a great value.

 Get Private Internet Access | Read Our Private Internet Access Review